 - Discrete Trial Training: DTT uses positive reinforcement and simple lessons.

-2. Treatment and Education of Autistic and Related Communication-handicapped Children (TEACCH): This structured approach uses step by step visual cues like pictures to help the child in learning common skills, such as getting dressed.
+2. Treatment and Education of Autistic and Related Communication-handicapped Children (TEACCH): This structured approach uses step-by-step visual cues like pictures to help the child in learning common skills, such as getting dressed.

-3. Development, Individual Differences, Relationship-Based Approach (DIR): This treatment allows parents to get down on the floor with their child while playing, that’s why it is also known as Floortime treatment.
+3. Development, Individual Differences, Relationship-Based Approach (DIR): This treatment allows parents to get down on the floor with their child while playing, that is why it is also known as Floortime treatment.
 The goal of this approach is to support the intellectual and emotional growth of the child by helping him/her learn communication and emotional skills.

 4. The Picture Exchange Communication System (PECS): Like TEACCH, it is also a visual-based approach, but it includes symbols instead of using picture cards.
 Through this treatment, children with ASD learn to communicate and ask questions using different symbols.